 If your Mac isn’t listed, protect yourself by creating a user account password to prevent others from logging in and enable full disk encryption with FileVault.

-How to set a firmware password on your Mac
+How to set a Mac firmware password

 1) In the Apple menu choose Restart, or power on your Mac.